lindafei01/pistachio-trading/README.md

 ## 🎯 Overview

-Pistachio is an intelligent trading system that combines the analytical power of Large Language Models with disciplined quantitative execution.
-It autonomously generates trading strategies, validates them through rigorous backtesting, and executes them in real-time with sub-10ms latency.
+Inspired by [Dexter](https://github.com/virattt/dexter), Pistachio is an agentic trading system that combines the analytical power of Large Language Models with disciplined quantitative execution.
+Beyond extracting data and info for market analysis, Pistachio also autonomously generates trading strategies, validates them through rigorous backtesting, and executes them in real-time.

 ### Key Features